TonyJonathan/TonyJonathan/README.md

 ## 💫 About Me:
-- 🌱 I’m currently learning about front end and back end. <br>- 📫 You can contact me on Linkedin.
+- 🌱 I’m currently learning about front end and back end. <br> 📫 You can contact me on Linkedin.

 ## 🌐 Socials: